What is an amateur musician? The word

 music critic and polemicist Karl Storck closed the second edition of his History

-of Music with the lament that musical culture was at a startlingly low
+with the lament that musical culture was at a startlingly low

 point.
 The cause of the "impoverishment" of musical culture,